 In previous versions of Visual COBOL (and earlier Micro Focus products) you could use a run-time tunable to define a specific order in which the run-time system searches for called sub-programs.
-Due to changes in the run-time system, there is only one viable specific search order, and therefore the program search order tunable is no longer available; remove the tunable from any configuration you have set.
+Due to changes in the run-time system, there is only one viable specific search order, and therefore the program_search_order tunable is no longer available; remove the tunable from any configuration you have set.
 The default (and only) order used is:

-- If the sub-program is already loaded, or is statically linked, it is located and the search ends. - On UNIX platforms, if you are calling shared objects (.so), without a specific path, the LD LIBRARY PATH or LIBPATH environment variable is searched. - If COBPATH is set, the list of paths in the variable are searched, in order; if COBPATH is not set, the current directory is searched. - On Windows platforms, if you are calling shared objects (.so), without a specific path, the LD_LIBRARY_PATH or LIBPATH environment variable is searched. - The path of the calling program is searched.
+- If the sub-program is already loaded, or is statically linked, it is located and the search ends. - On UNIX platforms, if you are calling shared objects (.so files) without a specific path, the LD LIBRARY PATH or LIBPATH environment variable is searched. - If COBPATH is set, the list of paths in the variable are searched, in order; if COBPATH is not set, the current directory is searched. - On Windows platforms, if you are calling dynamic link libraries (.dll files) without a specific path, the COBPATH environment variable is searched. - The path of the calling program is searched.